elastic/support-diagnostics/README.md

 ## Support Diagnostics Utility
 The support diagnostic utility is a Java executable that will interrogate the node on the the host it is running on to obtain data and statistics on the running cluster.
-There are a number of changes from the previous script based version:
+It will execute a series of REST API calls to the running cluster, run a number of OS related commands(such as top, netstat, etc.), and collect logs and configuration, then bundle them into one or more archives.

 * Compatible with versions 5.x, 2.x, 1.x
 * No runtime requirements or dependencies other than a recent JRE